 Some interesting tidbits can be gleaned from the comments section accompanying two Youtube videos of “Chirpy, Chirpy, Cheep, Cheep,” which I have been playing to death.
 Stott seems to be a local hero in Prescot, where his family and friends still live.

-The black-and-white videos depict a friendly, outgoing chap with absurdly long hair, vaguely lip-synching his song while strolling along the Kalverstraat, a busy shopping street in Amsterdam, to the delight of senior citizens and pretty shopgirls.
+The black-and-white videos depict a friendly, outgoing chap with absurdly long hair, vaguely lip-syncing his song while strolling along the Kalverstraat, a busy shopping street in Amsterdam, to the delight of senior citizens and pretty shopgirls.

 The angry, nose-picking toddler at the end of the first clip makes a cameo in the second.
 Actually, there is quite a lot of crossover.
 The Dutch were clearly intrigued by this flamboyant Englishman.
 If you were part of the cast, please contact me, especially if you are the hot, bespectacled blond wearing the unseasonal shorts in the second clip.
+(Oh dear.
+The second clip I had originally posted is no longer available.
+The clip below is not as crisp, but the girl is still hot.)

 Playing these heartwarming clips every morning will get you through the rest of the day with a smile on your face, a spring in your step, and a song you can’t stop humming.